By Brian Sheinberg, ChannelWeb

 Communications is perfectly positioned to take advantage of the

-situation with its line of Web conference appliances.
+situation with its line of Web conference servers.

 We've had the low-end model TM-200 installed in the Test Center